jerry-sky/personal-notebook/languages/deutsch/notizen/ausdrücke.md

-der Zug ist schon abgefahren | that ship has sailed eigentlich schon, aber… | I agree, but *uhh…* mach’s gut | have a good one
+der Zug ist schon abgefahren | that ship has sailed eigentlich schon, aber… | I agree, but *uhh…* mach’s gut | have a good one egal was passiert, alles wird gut | no matter what happens, we’ll be ok